JoeAB3/Group5Capstone_Project/README.md

 ## Reason we chose this topic:

-The team is interested in economics and sports
+The team is interested in economics and sports.
+We like the idea to analyze if certain living conditions could affect the performance of activities such as sports.

 ## Questions we hope to answer with the data:

-- Does a countries HDI, annual GDP or total population contribute to a countries performance at the olympics?
 - How are countries distributed depending on their economic factors and performance at the Olympics?
 Is there some natural clustering?
+- Does a countries HDI, annual GDP or total population contribute to a countries performance at the olympics?

 ## Description of source of data:

 Economic Indicators will be draw from the [**World Bank Data Catalog**](https://datacatalog.worldbank.org/search/dataset/0037712/World-Development-Indicators) that has around 1453 indicators compiled from official sources around the world (204 countries are considered).
 And from [**United Nations**](http://hdr.undp.org/en/indicators/137506#), that is the *Human Development Index(HDI)*, which "measures average achievement in three basic dimensions of human development: long and healthy life, knowledge and decent standard of living.
 The data sets are in `csv` format and an initially exploration is made in `Python-Pandas Library`.
 The jupyter notebook is found [here](https://github.com/JoeAB3/Group5Capstone_Project/tree/main/CodeInJupyter/).

-For the Olympic data various data sources were identified for this data.
+For the Olympic data various data sources were identified from **kaggle**.
 We identified all the competiting countires in each Summer Olympic games.
 Another data source found the placing  for each olympic event.
 An additional data set was pulled in to find how many events were participated in.
 All these data were used for the primary Olympic data set.
 The cleaning was as well made in `Python` and the code to do it is in [here](https://github.com/JoeAB3/Group5Capstone_Project/tree/main/PythonScripts).

 ## Communication Protocols: